 Before you leave the UK:

-- Obtain your UK issued European Health Insurance Card (EHIC);
+- Obtain your UK issued Global Health Insurance Card (GHIC);

 - Apply for an S1 form from the Department for Work and Pensions.